Be The Change,

 -

-The Family Engagement Specialist will report to a Family Engagement Supervisor and provide the following service lines: Intensive Foster Care, Family Preservation, Supervised Visitation, Father Engagement, and Home Based Casework.
+The Family Engagement Specialist will report to the Family Engagement Supervisor To provide structured, goal-oriented and time-limited services in the natural environment identified for families (in home, community or in office).
+This position will provide the following service lines: Supervised Visitation, Father Engagement, and Home-Based Casework,.
 The Family Engagement Specialist will complete intakes, assessments and ongoing case management services to families referred to Iris Family Support Center by the Department of Child Services and Juvenile Probation.
 The Family Engagement Specialist will work alongside the family to provide services that support family stabilization and child safety.
 Evidence-based practices will be utilized to provide trauma-informed office-based, community-based, and home-based services.
 Family Engagement Specialists maintain an ongoing caseload of active families.
 The Family Engagement Specialist may be required to testify in court regarding services provided.
-The Family Engagement Specialist will need to work individually and within a team to assist families in completing goals and maintain child safety at all times.
+The Family Engagement Specialist will need to work individually and within a team to assist families in completing goals and always maintain child safety.

 -